Try it free

 To stop sending events to Dynatrace

-1. In Dynatrace, go to Settings > Amazon ECR.
+1. In Settings, open Amazon ECR.

 2. For the connection you want to delete, select Delete.